kolkhis/lac/src/u1lab.md

 date > datefile
 # redirects and creates a file datefile with the value

-date | tee –a datefile
+date | tee -a datefile
 # will come to screen, redirect to the file.
 ```